allenchng/InsightWriting/Projects.md

 **Why was this idea strong?**: This project was a great example of how a fellow can build something for social good.
 It hones in on a problem that affects many people and importantly, presents the user with actions.
 The user is then empowered with choices.

-**Good example of a project idea**: "Staying on a diet is tough.
+**Example**: "Staying on a diet is tough.
 Only 20% of dieters stay on a regime after one month of starting.
 For folks in the ketogenic diet the problem is heightened by lack of options when choosing to eat out.
 A combination of a stringent regime and lack of readily available nutritional information on most restaurants spell disaster for the aspiring dieter.
 I developed an app, using menu information from local restaurants and nutritional information form mayor chain restaurants to locate meal options for ketogenic dieters at the click of a button."

 ![](./media/goketo.svg)